Project Captivate

 Reusability was the core of our strategy.

 Each component was a balance of brand recognition and generic-ness.
-We usually designed with vague content patterns in mind rather than content-first.
-Using this mindset we could design 5 headers that serve 200+ news stories, for example.
+We usually designed with general content patterns in mind rather than any specific copy.
+With this approach we could design 5 headers that serve 200+ news stories, for example.
+Over time we created a large library that even non-designers could draw from.

-We used atomic design methodology to drive our approach and our language, which helped us align strategically with developers.
+We used an atomic design methodology to create a shared language, which helped us get on the same page with developers.

-When developers knew a Block or Element was intended to be reused, they could build it with a scalable structure in place.
-The tech debt we avoided with a coordinated strategy made everyone’s lives easier.
+When developers knew a Block or Element was intended to be reused, they could build with that in mind.
+The tech debt we avoided with this coordinated strategy made everyone’s lives easier.

 The atomic mental model communicated structure.
 Every component could be broken down to its base elements, which could be as simple as spacing, fonts, and colors.